dr8co/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # 0x07.
-C - Pointers to other pointers and nested arrays.
+C — Pointers to other pointers and nested arrays

+More advanced tasks on pointers, and nested arrays.